Keeping a child’s baby teeth cavity-free is important

 Executive Director, Minnesota Oral Health Project

 Elise Sarvas, a board-certified pediatric dentist on faculty at the University of Minnesota and Dental Director for MNOHP, says, “a child’s oral health can determine their oral health for the rest of their lives.
 Early prevention efforts can have life-long benefits.”
 Contrary to popular belief, dental care for baby teeth is very important in the normal, healthy development of the child.
-Baby teeth affect nutrition, speech, play, and smiles.
+Keeping a child’s baby teeths affect nutrition, speech, play, and smiles.

 There are twenty baby teeth and they usually come in starting at about 6 months to 1 year.
 Children usually have their full set of baby teeth by the time they are three years of age.
 Baby teeth do not typically begin to fall out until a child is 5 or 6.
 Children will have lost their baby teeth and have a full set of up to 32 permanent teeth when they are 12 – 13 years old.
 However, the last four teeth are called wisdom teeth and often erupt when the child is 17 or older.